What is Ayurveda?

 What is the idea behind Ayurvedic therapy for autistic people?

-Ayurveda is based on the belief that good health happens when your mind, body and spirit are perfectly balanced.
+Ayurveda is based on the belief that good health happens when your mind, body and spirit are balanced.
 Any imbalances can lead to health problems.

 Supporters of Ayurvedic therapy for autistic people claim that autism is mainly caused by imbalances or problems with metabolism and digestion.
 These imbalances lead to a build-up of harmful toxins in the body.
 When Ayurveda is used as a therapy for autism, supporters claim it removes these toxins and improves the characteristics of autism.